belgattitude/next-transpile-ts-workspace/README.md

 - Fast refresh works out of the box, see https://github.com/martpie/next-transpile-modules/issues/9 and `resolveSymlinks` that can help.
 - ts-jest should honour the config.

+#### Advantages of next-transpile-modules

+- It handles css/scss as well

 #### Interesting next steps: